sjoerdvankreel/firefly-synth-2/static/Manual.md

 # Modules

-## CV-Only Modules
-These have no GUI and no user-controllable parameters, they just provide CV outputs for use in the matrix.

-### MIDI
-Mirrors incoming MIDI events.

-#### CV Outputs
-* Mod Wheel
-* Pitch Bend
-* 128 CC parameters

-### Voice Note
-Provides a set of fixed values at the start of the voice (so, fixed for voice lifetime).

-#### CV Outputs
-* Velo: MIDI key velocity
-* Key: MIDI key note (excluding microtuning)
-* RndUni/RndNorm: 3x random generators fixed at voice start, both uniform and gaussian.
-* GrpRndUni/GrpRndNorm: likewise, but these are the same across all voices in a global unison group.

-### Global Note
-This is a continuously updated matrix of MIDI note events.<br/>
-Does not include microtuning.

-#### CV Outputs
-* Last Key Key, Current Low Key Key, Current High Key Key, Current Low Velocity Key, Current High Velocity Key
-* Last Key Velocity, Current Low Key Velocity, Current High Key Velocity, Current Low Velocity Velocity, Current High Velocity Velocity
-* Plus smoothed versions (react to Settings MIDI/Automation smoothing)

 ## Main section
 This is the primary screen for patch design.<br/>
 It contains all parameters for oscillators, filters, effects, envelopes and LFOs as well as all audio routing controls and high-level parameters like microtuning and portamento controls.